2015 NWSA ANNUAL CONFERENCE FREQUENTLY ASKED QUESTIONS (FAQ)

 I have a Guest Login, how do I renew?

 Login using the credential used to create a Guest Login.
 Once logged in, look on the left hand side of the page please click “Membership Renewal.”
 It is important that you log in to renew your membership using the same credentials generated to submit your proposal.
 Please do not create a new account.

 Why is my paper in a panel in a different track from where I submitted it?

 This will usually happen if you submitted an individual paper.
 The committee has placed your individual paper submission into a panel with other members whose submissions best match yours.

 I submitted an individual paper, but my notification states that my "poster" has been accepted.

 If you originally submitted your presentation as an individual session, please note the Program Committee has included your work in the conference as a poster.
 The Program Committee strives to group accepted individual sessions into panel presentations.
 When this is not possible, accepted presenters are asked to present in poster form.
 More information about poster presentations can be found here http://www.nwsa.org/sampleposter

 How do I know if I have AV for my presentation?

-If you have been assigned AV, the room which you are presenting in will have “LCD” in its title.
-“LCD” includes an LCD projector, laptop and computer speakers.
+When the schedule is posted in June 2015, if you have been assigned AV, the room which you are presenting in will have “LCD” in its title.
+“LCD” includes an LCD projector and laptop.
 Any rooms without “LCD” in the title will not have this equipment.
 AV rooms are not internet equipped.
 If you have AV, please ensure that you are not using internet based applications in your presentation.